vdclab/vdclab-wiki/courses/BSC6459_Introduction_to_Bioinformatics.md

 > Two scores are given for every output sequence; the Bit score is a similarity score.
 The e-value is the probability of getting this score by chance and it will vary with the size of the queried database.
 More details in these videos: BLAST Results: Expect Values, [Part 1](https://www.youtube.com/watch?v=ZN3RrXAe0uM)  & [Part 2](https://www.youtube.com/watch?v=dzRq-5BrGD4).
 {.is-info}

-> With the number of sequences deposited in Genbank,  using blast with default parameters is nearly useless {.is-info}
+> WARNING: With the number of sequences deposited in Genbank, using Blast with default parameters is nearly useless.
+Using smaller databases, excluding specific taxa  or focusing on reference or model oragnisms are different ways to get around this issue.
+{.is-info}

+### Module 4 - Multiple Sequence Alignment (MSA)